2260 - NONDISCRIMINATION AND ACCESS TO EQUAL EDUCATIONAL OPPORTUNITY

 Click the link provided read the full Anti-Harassment Policy.

 Flushing Community Schools makes every effort to verify that links provided within its website are operational and all information is accurate, appropriate, and of high quality.
 The district expects that all contributors to the website strive to meet these standards.
 The viability of links that are not created by the district cannot be guaranteed.
-The inclusion of links does not imply endoresement of the site by the district.
+The inclusion of links does not imply endorsement of the site by the district.